 RubyMine supports integration with Bundler and enables you to handle gem dependencies for your application right inside the IDE.
-To use this capability, you need to install the Bundler gem to the project SDK.
+Before using Bundler, make sure that the following prerequisites are met:

-You can install gems defined in the Gemfile to the project interpreter in one of the following ways:
+You can install gems defined in the Gemfile to the local project interpreter as follows:

-Click Update, Clean, etc..
+Click Update, Clean, and so on..
 Within this menu, you can also use other Bundler commands such as

 Install missing gems using the Missing gem inspection provided by the IDE.
 For example, open the Gemfile, place a caret to any highlighted gem missing in the project SDK and press Alt+Enter: